nredick/mais-hacks-2021/README.md

-# MAIS Hacks 2021 - Winner of the Best AI Hack for Art
+# MAISpeare - Winner of the Best AI Hack for Art (MAIS Hacks 2021)

 Our project aims to generate poems based on images!